streamlit/streamlit/docs/develop_streamlit_components.md

 ### Frontend

 Because each Streamlit Component is its own webpage that gets rendered into an `iframe`, you can use just about any web tech you'd like to create that web page.
-Weprovide two templates to get started with in the Streamlit [Components-template GitHub repo](https://github.com/streamlit/component-template/); one of those templates uses [React](https://reactjs.org/) and the other does not.
+We provide two templates to get started with in the Streamlit [Components-template GitHub repo](https://github.com/streamlit/component-template/); one of those templates uses [React](https://reactjs.org/) and the other does not.

 ```eval_rst
 .. note::